vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 single one from drowning out the rest.

-.. cfgcmd:: set traffic-policy fair-queue <policy-name>
+.. cfgcmd:: set qos policy fair-queue <policy-name>

    Use this command to create a Fair-Queue policy and give it a name.
    It is based on the Stochastic Fairness Queueing and can be applied to